 - They have nightmares of being separated from their loved ones.

 - They experience physical issues, like headache or stomachache, when separated from their loved ones.

-- Teens and adults can also have separation anxiety disorder.
+- Teens and adults can also have a separation anxiety disorder.

 10 Tips For Dealing With Abandonment Issues